W-types in setoids: Preliminaries

-Notice that, in order for this procedure to produce a non-empty set of trees (resp.\ terms), there must be at least one node with no branches (resp. at least a constant).
-This is reflected in type theory: if we take $ B \typing A \to \ttunivm $ to be the constant family with value the unit type, then we will not be able to produce a closed term of type $ \wty[A,B] $.
-In fact it is not difficult to see that, whenever $ B $ is a non-empty family, $ \wty[A,B] $ is type-theoretically equivalent to the empty type \ttemptyt.
-The meaning of non-empty can be understood either as $ \prod_{a \typing A} (B \fapp a \to \ttemptym) \to \ttemptym $ in plain \mltt, or as the variant using propositional truncation $ \prod_{a \typing A} || B \fapp a || $, if available.
+Note that there must be at least one node with no branches, \ie at least one constant, in order for these trees to be well-founded.
+Indeed, in terms of signatures, these sets of trees consist of closed terms.
+This is reflected in type theory: whenever $B$ is a family of non-empty types, $ \wty[B]$ is type-theoretically equivalent to the empty type \ttemptyt, when the latter is available.
+In order to make this precise, the meaning of `non-empty' can be understood either as $ \prod_{a \typing A} (B \fapp a \to \ttemptym) \to \ttemptym $ or as $\prod_{a \typing A} || B \fapp a ||$ if propositional truncation is available, in the sense that assuming either of them proves that $\wty[B]$ is equivalent to $\ttemptym$.